BellowingMeadows/BellowingMeadows/README.md

 #### Consistent features

 * Each page contains a fixed navigation bar which has the currently viewed page highlighted.
-At the mobile view the nav bar shrinks down into a conventional burger icon and the links grow to 200% of their original font size.
+At the mobile view the navbar shrinks down into a conventional burger icon and the links grow to 200% of their original font size.
 * The footer also remains consistent across the website, located at the bottom of each page and containing social links.
 * Every link or button contains a hover effect to indicate that they are clickable.
 * All pages (outside of the home page) contain the same styled *h1* to confirm which page of the site the user has reached.